2010 to 2020: US Jobs and Employment change projections by industry

 Information: Employment in the information sector is projected to increase by 5 percent, adding 140,300 jobs by 2020.
 The sector contains software publishing, which is expected to grow by 35 percent as organizations continue to adopt the newest software products.
 In addition, other information services, which includes Internet publishing and broadcasting, is expected to grow 16 percent as these services gain market share from newspapers and other traditional media.

 The information sector also includes the telecommunications industry, in which employment is projected to grow 8 percent because of an increase in wireless and satellite telecommunications services.
-However, employment in newspaper, periodical, book, and directory publishers is expected to decline by 12 percent, as a result of increased efficiency in production, declining newspaper revenues, competition from Web publishers, and a trend toward using more freelance workers.
+However, employment in newspaper, periodical, book, and directory publishers is expected to decline by 12 percent.

 Management of companies and enterprises: Management of companies and enterprises is projected to grow relatively slowly, by 6 percent, as companies focus on reorganization to increase efficiency.